CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 number displayed within the app matches the result of the GPA calculator.
-The test succeeds when the number matches the result of the GPA calculator and has an error message if users have an inappropriate input, and fails if something else appears.
+The test succeeds when the number matches the result of the GPA calculator and has an error message if users have an inappropriate input (characters instead of number,...), and fails if something else appears.

 ## Show Credits Gained Based on Schedule